Jagabathula-Projects/Nonparametric-Demand-Estimation/README.md

 # Nonparametric Demand Estimation
-Code implementing the nonparametric estimator for demand estimation in the presence of unobserved factors proposed in the [Nonparametric demand estimation in the presence of unobserved factors](https://ssrn.com/abstract=4244086) paper.
+Code implementing the nonparametric estimator proposed in the [Nonparametric demand estimation in the presence of unobserved factors](https://ssrn.com/abstract=4244086) paper.

 ## How to run
 Modify the following variables in the `constants.py` file as required.
 Refer to the comments in the file for variable descriptions.